MathildaSu/IMPACT-django-react/README.md

 Lúcar, Miriam G., et al. ‘Peru Initiates the IMPACT Project’.
 The Lancet Neurology, vol. 22, no. 8, Aug.
 2023, p.
 653. ScienceDirect, https://doi.org/10.1016/S1474-4422(23)00239-9
 ```

+## 🧐 Vision <a name = "vision"></a>
+Health problems across LMIC can be addressed with the participation of local community healthcare workers, often volunteers with little training, but lots of conenction to the community they are helping

+Beyond the IMPACT project we would lik ethis software to support the connection between CHW and patients and carers.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.